arpank-2380/LGCMC/README.md

 coarse-grained model to simulate pure and mixed gas adsorption isotherms.
-In this way it is possible to treat adsorbate-adsorbate lateral interactions explicitely, and thus, isotherm calculations can be performed avoiding any approximations, such as mean-field approximation.
+In this way it is possible to treat adsorbate-adsorbate lateral interactions explicitely, and thus, isotherm calculations can be performed avoiding any approximations, such as mean-field approximation [R1-R3].

 ### Theoretical Background